 Lunchtime and after-school clubs may be accessed by all children.
 Additional support can be put in place if and when needed to support additional needs.
-We have a positive lunchtime club, staffed by teachers, which can support children who struggle at lunchtimes.
+We have a positive lunchtime club, staffed by our FSA and DSO, which can support children who struggle at lunchtimes.